Making a difference is at the center of The Sontag Foundation. Its mission is personal.

 Susan is a survivor and in March of 2002, Frederick B. Sontag (Rick) and Susan established the grant programs of The Sontag Foundation.
 The dream had taken flight.

 Today, The Sontag Foundation is one of the largest private funders of brain cancer research in the United States.
-With some of the best researchers in the field serving on its scientific advisory board, the foundation has awarded, through its annual Distinguished Scientist Award, $23 million dollars (of the $26 million awarded to brain cancer research) to 41 promising scientists who are making a difference in the field.
+With some of the best researchers in the field serving on its scientific advisory board, the foundation has awarded, through its annual Distinguished Scientist Award, $25 million dollars (of the $30 million committed to date for brain cancer research) to 43 promising scientists who are making a difference in the field.

 Along with providing funding for research, the Foundation has included in its mission a commitment to its community in Northeast Florida.
 Since 2002, it has provided financial and organizational support to 58 nonprofits in NE Florida, and continues to serve the community through its Oral Health Initiative.